tgragnato/goflow/README.md

 ## Modularity

-In order to enable load-balancing and optimizations, the GoFlow2 library has a `decoder` which converts the payload of a flow packet into a structure.
+In order to enable load-balancing and optimizations, the GoFlow library has a `decoder` which converts the payload of a flow packet into a structure.

 The `producer` converts the samples into another format.